docketanalyzer/docketanalyzer/README.md

 This model can be used as a starting point for finetuning your own docket classification or NER tasks.
 Based on a distilroberta-base, this model is trained on the masked language modeling task for 7 epochs across 5 million docket entry descriptions.

-Find it on the Huggingface ModelHub:
+Find it on the Huggingface Model Hub:

   [docketanalyzer/distilroberta-base-ddlm](https://huggingface.co/docketanalyzer/distilroberta-base-ddlm)